Friday, 27 February 2009

 Using regular wood glue, start gluing the sticks to the card.

-This will be the inside back of the
+This will be the inside back of the shelves.

 Then you need to start gluing the sticks to the inside sides.
 You will need to leave a gap so that the sides bend in at 90 degrees.

-s easy to do, just fold the sides up so they are 90 degrees to the back and push the sticks as far into the corner as they will go.
+This is easy to do, just fold the sides up so they are 90 degrees to the back and push the sticks as far into the corner as they will go.
 It doesn’t matter that they fall back outwards while the glue is drying.

 You can see that my sides are too deep.
 I hadn’t decided how deep I wanted it at this stage and it is no problem to leave them and cut them card off afterwards.

-g I made 2 shelves.
+While this was drying I made 2 shelves.

 Again I glued the sticks to some card simply because it makes it easier and then trimmed the excess card away.